xade93/GRS22/README.md

 cmake -DCMAKE_BUILD_TYPE=Release
 make -j
 ```
-The exectuable generated are `./tests` and `./garimella`.
+The exectuables generated are `./tests` and `./garimella`.
 The latter one is a frontend that is work in progress.